 There are some really fun places to dine at Disney World where you can meet characters and pretend for a meal that you are somewhere in an enchanted movie.

-A few days ago my daughter and I had a chance to do just that as we dined at Be Our Guest for the character meal at dinner time.
+My daughter and I had a chance to do just that when we dined at Be Our Guest for the character meal at dinner time.

 Located in the Magic Kingdom, and tucked back in the ‘new’ area of fantasy land, you will find a second castle.

-Let’s take a look at what the food, the menu, the ambiance and what my toddler that about meeting the Beast himself!
+Let’s take a look at what the food, the menu, the ambiance and what my toddler thought about meeting the Beast himself!

 We’ve eaten at Be Our Guest for both breakfast and lunch multiple times- so we had seen what it looks like inside.
-Besides a few small changes, it was the same setup and ambiance that you can experience at breakfast and lunch, so I’ll touch on my thoughts on that.
+Besides a few small changes, it was the same setup and ambiance that you can experience at breakfast and lunch.
+I’ll touch on my thoughts on that.

 Since I paid over 60 dollars for a meal for me and over 30 for my 2 year old (INFANTS ARE NOT FREE!!!)
 I was a little let down by how ‘normal’ this meal was.
 I would have been very upset if I had been on the dining plan and used two credits for this meal.